 Mansfield grandad tried to strangle daughter and hurled racist abuse at grandson

-Mansfield man tried to strangle daughter and hurled racist abuse at grandson

 A Mansfield grandfather tried to strangle his daughter and held a butter knife to her throat while hurling racist abuse about his mixed-race grandson, a court has heard.

-Caldwell, 65, grabbed his daughter around the throat and began squeezing, Ms Fawcett said.
+Caldwell, aged 65, grabbed his daughter around the throat and began squeezing, Ms Fawcett said.

 His partner was begging him to stop and said: "Ian - you're going to kill her."
 Caldwell said: "I don't care - she deserves to die."